 - Optimum sizes are always changing, but in general larger bumper stickers will not end up in visible locations (as they may have in the past).
 A smaller size is more versatile.

-- Die-cutting never goes out of style.
+- Die-cut stickers never go out of style.
 Often the visual impact of a sticker increases when graphics are complemented by a shape other than square.
-The cost of a die is a minimal one-time fee but the long term benefits are invaluable.
+The cost of a custom die is minimal but the long term benefits are invaluable.

-Utilizing a strong design, in a versatile size, and an eye-catching shape adds to the perceived value of the sticker.
+Utilizing a strong design, in a versatile size, and an eye-catching shape adds to the perceived value of custom stickers.
 This increases the percentages of stickers applied in visible locations, which in turn means more impressions for your company.

 Other options that may help create a stronger marketing piece for you include: